-When it comes to the best things to do in Honfleur, markets are at the top of the list.
-The city has quite a few to choose from, usually on weekends.
-The Saturday morning Honfleur Traditional Market is a meeting place for locals as well as visitors.
-It has stalls full to the brim with freshly baked breads & pastries, local produce, and catch of the day from local fishermen.
+It has stalls full to the brim with freshly baked bread & pastries, local produce, and a catch of the day from local fishermen.
 Wednesday morning is the Honfleur Organic Market, which is pretty much what it sounds like; you can also find organic cheeses, wines, and cosmetics!

-Check out the Trouville Market for artisan crafts as well as food, and the night market if you want to stroll the streets by moonlight.
+Check out the Trouville Market for artisan crafts, food, and the night market if you want to stroll the streets by moonlight.